 The study design was approved by the local University ethical committee and was performed according to the Helsinki Declaration.
 Informed written consent was obtained from all participating subjects before their involvement in the study.

 The study was conducted from April 2006 to February 2008, and included 25 patients with asymptomatic cholelithiasis who had been diagnosed incidentally during routine abdominal ultrasonography.
 There were no gallstone-related symptoms, such as history of biliary pain (pain in the epigastrium or right upper abdominal quadrant that may radiate to the patient’s back or to the right scapula) or gallstone related complications such as acute cholecystitis, cholangitis, or pancreatitis.
 The only one patient with nonvisualized gallbladder during hepatobiliary scintigraphy was excluded.
 Twenty-four patients, (10 male and 14 female; aged 54.66 ± 12.59 years) with asymptomatic gallbladder stones, and 20 control cases (12 male, 8 female; aged 50.30 ± 4.15 years) with normal gallbladder were enrolled in the study.
 None of the subjects had diabetes mellitus, or a history of disease or operation that affected gallbladder motility.
 None of the patients had received recent medication such as cholic acid, morphine, atropine, calcium channel blockers, octreotide, progesterone, indomethacin, theophyline, benzodiazepines, and histamine-2 receptor antagonists to influence gallbladder motor function.
 All patients in the study and control group had normal gallbladder wall thickness (no more than 2 mm), common bile duct upon ultrasound examination and liver function as shown by routine biochemical screening measures [aspartate amino transferase (AST), alanine aminotransferase (ALT), γ-glutamyltransferase (GGT), alkaline phosphatase (ALP) and total bilirubin levels].

 After the patients had fasted overnight, hepatobiliary scintigraphy was performed using 185 MBq (5 mCi) of 99m-Tc-mebrofenin (BRIDATEC, GIPHARMA S.r.I., Italy) intravenously.
 Two-phase dynamic images were taken from the right hypochondrium with the patient in the supine position, using a dual-head gamma camera (Siemens E-CAM, Illinois, USA) which included a low-energy high resolution collimator.
 Phase 1: 2 s × 60 frames (perfusion phase); phase 2: 60 s × 118 frames (hepatobiliary phase).
 In the mid-term of the second phase, a standard fatty meal (100 g milk chocolate) instead of cholecystokinin was given to the patients in order to stimulate gallbladder contraction.
 All of the dynamic images were evaluated with the raw data and cine projections from the computer.

 We obtained the following parameters.
 (1) Gallbladder ejection fraction (GBEF) was calculated by determining count variation in the gallbladder during the filling and emptying period, using a computer program for GBEF.
-An E-CAM Siemens computer program calculated GBEF according to the time variation curves of these two phase (Figure ).
+An E-CAM Siemens computer program calculated GBEF according to the time variation curves of these two phase (Figure 1).
 (2) Gallbladder visualization time (GBVT).
 (3) Gallbladder time to peak activity (GBTmax).
 (4) Gallbladder half emptying time (GBT1/2).
 (5) Transit time of bile to duodenum (TTBD) were evaluated.

 Figure 1 Image from Tc-99m mebrofenin cholescintigraphy and GBEF curve in a patient with asymptomatic cholelithiasis.